marwahaha/quantum-maxcut-reference/README.md

 ## Roadmap

-This reference is organized into three sections:
+This reference is organized into the following sections:

 1. [Problems]({{site.baseurl}}/problems/): contains a page for each class of $$2$$-Local Hamiltonians (currently QMC, EPR, and XY) containing
     * **Definition**: a definition of the problem.